mickeytheq/ZoopDocs/docs/tts/ScedMetadata.md

 ## Supported metadata fields

 Some of the available metadata fields are not populated by Zoop.
 The following table shows the current status of metadata field support.
-For those not supported – red indicates unlikely to be added in the future, yellow indicates may be added in the future.

 | Metadata type | SCED metadata field | Support |
 | ----- | ------ | ----- |